THE DANCE + SOCIAL JUSTICE CONFERENCE

 The conference has two parts:

-The experiential workshop, co-presented by FREE BODY PROJECT and Gibney Dance, is an exploration of three movement methodologies from thought leaders in the field of dance and social justice: Heidi Latsky, Fatu Gayflor and the leaders of the Community Action Program at Gibney Dance.
+The Movement Workshops, co-presented by FREE BODY PROJECT and Gibney Dance, are an exploration of three movement methodologies from thought leaders in the field of dance and social justice: Heidi Latsky, Fatu Gayflor and the leaders of the Community Action Program at Gibney Dance.

 The Speaker Series is an interactive platform for sharing the work, approaches, and experiences of dancers and change makers moving for a better world.
 Our inspiring guest speakers will tell stories of resilience through the lenses of their impactful programs.
 Full speaker bios below.